CampaignCrafters/CreativePulse-AI-/README.md

+---  Competitive Creative Intelligence

 ---
-title: Scout Competitive Creative Intelligence

----

-# Scout — Competitive Creative Intelligence Engine
+#  Competitive Creative Intelligence Engine

 A multi-agent dashboard that researches competitor ads in real time and helps you respond with your own — powered by SerpAPI, ScrapingBee, Groq (Llama), and free AI image generation.